Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 In 2016 Barlays Africa expanded their global accelerator programme to Africa.
 Now in its second year, the Barclays Africa Fintech Accelerator Programme in partnership with Techstars Africa, follows in the footsteps of other successful editions of the programme including New York, Tel Aviv and London.

-Each year 10 African fintechs are chosen to participate in the 13 week programme where they receive mentoring, upskilling as well as opportunities to access funding.
+Each year 10 African fintechs are chosen to participate in the 13-week programme where they receive mentoring, upskilling as well as opportunities to access funding.

 The inaugural programme included startups across the continent such as: Asoriba (Ghana), a church management software; BenBen (Ghana), a provider of blockchain-powered land services; Beyonic (Uganda and United States), a mobile payment service; iNuka Pap (Kenya), a provider of financial services; Jamii (Tanzania), a micro-health insurance product; ReAble (Lebanon), a finance management app; SimbaPay (Kenya and Nigeria), a money transfer service; Social Lender (Nigeria), a social lending solution; Tech4Farmers (Uganda), an online farming solutions platform; and WizzPass (South Africa), a parking ticket solutions app.

-A number of startups from the inaugural class have already, in a relatively short period, benefited from their participation in the programme – from successfully raising funding and expanding into new markets to securing fruitful partnerships and winning awards, here are 5 fintech startups that have been making great strides since.
+Some startups from the inaugural class have already, in a relatively short period, benefited from their participation in the programme – from successfully raising funding and expanding into new markets to securing fruitful partnerships and winning awards, here are 5 fintech startups that have been making great strides since.

 Wizzpass – South Africa